JohnJandayan/subtracker/README.md

 # Subtracker
+Subtracker is a modern subscription tracking application designed to help users manage their recurring subscriptions to services such as Netflix, Azure, and more.
+It combines the functionality of a calendar and calculator, featuring a Gantt chart for visualizing subscription costs on a monthly and annual basis, along with total calculations.
+Users can create personal accounts to securely store and separate their data in a database.

 ![JavaScript](https://img.shields.io/badge/JavaScript-yellow?style=for-the-badge&logo=javascript&labelColor=grey)
 ![CSS](https://img.shields.io/badge/CSS-indigo?style=for-the-badge&logo=css&labelColor=grey)
 ![TypeScript](https://img.shields.io/badge/TypeScript-blue?style=for-the-badge&logo=typescript&labelColor=grey)

-## Description

-Subtracker is a modern subscription tracking application designed to help users manage their recurring subscriptions to services such as Netflix, Azure, and more.
-It combines the functionality of a calendar and calculator, featuring a Gantt chart for visualizing subscription costs on a monthly and annual basis, along with total calculations.
-Users can create personal accounts to securely store and separate their data in a database.

-## Features
+## 🌟 Features

 - **Subscription Management**: Add, edit, and remove subscriptions with details like service name, cost, billing cycle, and start date.
 - **Cost Visualization**: Interactive Gantt chart displaying subscription timelines and costs.